roelofr/GMod-Workshop/evolve-plugins/readme.md

 ## Anything about the license?
-For these plug-ins the same license applies as (for this repository)[/LICENSE].
+For these plug-ins the same license applies as [for this repository](/LICENSE).

 Enjoy them!